Multi-scenario workflows (workflow

 Finally, the workflow is triggered using Workflow.run()

-, giving either one scenario identifier or a list of identifiers.
+, giving either one step name or a list of names.

-The indicated scenarios are created and solved; if this requires any precursor scenarios, those are first created and solved, etc. as required.
+The indicated scenarios are created (and solved, if the workflow steps involve solving); if this requires any precursor scenarios, those are first created and solved, etc. as required.

 Other, unrelated scenarios/steps are not created.